AquaticInformatics/aquarius-one-sdk/docs/source/ingest/ingestagent.rst

 Name
 ^^^^^

-This property returns the name of the Ingest Client Plugin.
+This property returns the name of the Ingest Client agent.
 If this property is set, the Save() method will need to be called to persist the change.

 .. attribute:: Name
-   :module: ClientSDK.Ingest.IngestPlugin
+   :module: ClientSDK.Ingest.IngestAgent

-   :returns: The name of the IngestPlugin
+   :returns: The name of the IngestAgent
    :rtype: DateTime

 Telemetry
 ^^^^^

-This property returns the collection of Digital Twins that represent the data related to Ingest Client Plugin.
+This property returns the collection of Digital Twins that represent the data related to Ingest Client agent.
 This property is populated when the LoadAsync is called.

 .. attribute:: Name
-   :module: ClientSDK.Ingest.IngestClient
+   :module: ClientSDK.Ingest.IngestAgent

-   :returns: The collection of digital twins that represent the data related to Ingest Client Plugin.
+   :returns: The collection of digital twins that represent the data related to Ingest Client agent.
    :rtype: List<DigitalTwin>

 .. autosummary::